 During the year ended December 31, 2019, the Company changed its accounting policy for its exploration and evaluation projects to recognize these costs in the statements of operations in the period incurred, as permitted under International Financial Reporting Standard 6, Exploration for and Evaluation of Mineral Resources.
 Management judges that the change in accounting policy will result in clearer, more relevant and reliable financial information.
 The previous accounting policy was that exploration and evaluation expenditures were capitalized in respect of each identifiable area of interest, once the legal right to explore had been acquired, until the technical feasibility and commercial viability of extracting a mineral resource was demonstrated.

 This policy change has been accounted for retrospectively.
-As a result, exploration and evaluation expenditures of \$1,750 (\$146,793 in 2018) were expensed in 2019.
+As a result, exploration and evaluation expenditures recovered of \$10,215 were recognized in the first quarter of 2020 (expenses of \$16,050 were recorded in the first quarter of 2019).